s-di-cola/swapcast/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 ```

 ### ClaimFailedInPool
-Custom error for when a claim fails in the PredictionManager
+Thrown when a claim fails in the PredictionManager contract.

+*This error wraps any errors that might occur in the PredictionManager during a claim,
+providing a consistent error interface to users of this contract.*

 ```solidity